-For emperumAn‘s compassion during srushti (creation), periyavAchchAn piLLai quotes srIrangarAja sthavam uththara sathakam 41 “achidhavisEshithAn praLayasImani samsaratha: karaNakaLEbarair gatayithum dhayamAnamanA: …” (During praLayam (annihilated state), AthmAs were in the state of achith (matter), i.e., in a subdued/inactive state; out of your kind-heart, to engage them in activities (that will lead to mOksham), you provided them body and senses by mercifully transforming subtle matter into gross matter just out of your sankalpam (vow)).
+For emperumAn‘s compassion during srushti (creation), periyavAchchAn piLLai quotes srIrangarAja sthavam uththara sathakam 41 “achidhavisEshithAn praLayasImani samsaratha: karaNakaLEbarair gatayithum dhayamAnamanA: …” (During praLayam (annihilated state), AthmAs were in the state of achith (matter), i.e., in a subdued/inactive state; out of your compssion, to engage them in activities (which will lead them to mOksham), you provided them body and senses by mercifully transforming subtle matter into gross matter, just out of your sankalpam (vow)).

-- ninainthu… – When brahmA, etc., come to worship emperumAn, they come prepared with garland, etc.
+- ninaindhu… – When brahmA et al come to worship emperumAn, they come prepared with garland etc.

-- ninainthu – They think “when we bring these items for worship, he will mercifully glance us”.
-First they will think like it is said in srIvishNu purANam 5.17.12 “mAmakrUra vakshyathi” (he will enquire me with care calling me ‘you faultless akrUra‘”).
+- ninaindhu – They think “When we bring these items for worship, he will mercifully glance at us”.
+First they will think just as it is said in srIvishNu purANam 5.17.12 “mAmakrUra vakshyathi” (he will enquire me with care calling me ‘you faultless akrUra‘”).

-- nainthu – subsequently, unable to sustain themselves, they become heart-broken
+- naindhu – subsequently, unable to sustain themselves, they become emaciated

-- uL karainthu – will become totally melted for you
+- uL karaindhu – will become totally melted for you

 - urugi – become completely depleted that they cannot even regain their composure

-- imaiyOr palarum munivarum … – Who are they? dhEvas starting with brahmA and the 4 kumAras (sanaka, sanandhana, sanAthana and sanath kumAra).
-Just like when they are engulfed the qualities of rajas (passion) and thamas (ignorance) they think so high of themselves, when their sathva (goodness) guNam (quality) is predominant, they would melt by meditating on the auspicious qualities of bhagavAn.
-In such times, they prepare garland, water for washing emperumAn‘s hands, sandalwood paste to anoint emperumAn and fragrant incense sticks, etc. With these, they come and fall at the divine feet of emperumAn without an iota of pride.
+- imaiyOr palarum munivarum … – Who are they? dhEvas starting with brahmA and the four kumAras (sanaka, sanandhana, sanAthana and sanath kumAra).
+Just as when they are engulfed in the qualities of rajas (passion) and thamas (ignorance) they think so high of themselves, when their sathva (goodness) guNam (quality) is predominant, they would melt by meditating on the auspicious qualities of bhagavAn.
+In such times, they prepare garland, water for washing emperumAn‘s hands, sandalwood paste to anoint emperumAn and fragrant incense sticks etc. With these, they come and fall at the divine feet of emperumAn without an iota of pride.

-- Enthi vaNanginAl – For them, they feel great satisfaction when emperumAn accepts those offerings with great interest.
-For him, he feels great satisfaction in just seeing them carrying those offerings to solely satisfy him.
-Just like its explained in thiruviruththam 21 “sUttu nanmAlaigaL thUyana Enthi” (Holding pure garlands which are to worn by emperumAn) with respect to nithyasUris, here too, same logic is applied.
+- Endhi vaNanginAl – They feel great satisfaction when emperumAn accepts those offerings with great interest. emperumAn feels great satisfaction in just seeing them carrying those offerings to solely satisfy him.
+Just like it is explained in thiruviruththam 21 “sUttu nanmAlaigaL thUyana Endhi” (Holding pure garlands which are to be worn by emperumAn) with respect to nithyasUris, here too, same logic is applied.

-- ninaintha … – While subsequently AzhwAr says “manam sey gyAnam” (knowledge in the form of vow) – what does this “ninaintha” (thinking) indicate?
+- ninaindha … – While subsequently AzhwAr says “manam sey gyAnam” (knowledge in the form of vow) – what does this term “ninaindha” (thinking) indicate?
 Here this thinking relates to emperumAn‘s merciful thought to help jIvAthmAs.
-When everything was in subtle state as mentioned in chAndhOgya upanishath 6.2.1 “sadhEva” (sath/bhagavAn only existed at that time of praLayam), like a person who lost his children or a person who is in separation from his son who has travelled to different country, bhagavAn too was thinking about the loss of jIvAthmAs (being in subtle state unable to perform any action towards liberation).
+When everything was in subtle state as mentioned in chAndhOgya upanishath 6.2.1 “sadhEva” (sath/bhagavAn only existed at that time of praLayam), like a person who lost his children or a person who is in separation from his son who has travelled to a different country, bhagavAn too is thinking about the loss of jIvAthmAs (being in subtle state unable to perform any action towards liberation).

-- ninaintha ellAp poruLkatkum viththAy – ninaiththal also indicates kalaththal, kUdal, etc., in thamizh which mean being together – so this indicates the chith (jIvAthmAs/souls) and achith (matter) which are attached to him and emperumAn being the cause for the same – this is the explanation given by piLLai amudhanAr.
-Another explanation – being the cause for such jIvAthmAs that are mercifully thought about.
+- ninaindha ellAp poruLkatkum viththAy – ninaiththal also indicates kalaththal, kUdal etc., in thamizh which means being together – so this indicates the chith (jIvAthmAs/souls) and achith (matter) which are attached to him and emperumAn being the cause for the same – this is the explanation given by piLLai amudhanAr.
+Another explanation – being the cause for such jIvAthmAs which are mercifully thought about.

-- muthalil sithaiyAmE … – While engaging in creation, there is no impact on his true nature.
-When soil becomes pot, lamp, etc., soil itself has transformed to pot, lamp, etc., and the soil is no longer existing in the original form.
+- mudhalil sidhaiyAmE … – While engaging in creation, there is no impact on his true nature.
+When clay becomes pot, lamp etc., clay itself has transformed to pot, lamp etc., and the clay is no longer existing in its original form.
 But here, emperumAn’s prakAram (attribute/form) has only changed – emperumAn (the substratum) has remained without any change.
 This indicates that, what is seen here in this world as “material cause” (where the raw material itself becomes the object and the raw material is no longer existing) is no comparison for bhagavAn being upAdhAna kAraNam (material cause).
 Another question arises here.
 In that case, is the sankalpam (vow) the cause?
 Is sUkshma chidhachidhvisishta brahmam (brahmam with souls and matter in subtle form) not the cause?
-Though bhagavAn with sankalpam is (the efficient) cause, since its said as in thaiththiriya upanishath “bahu syAm” (let me become many), the sankalpa visishta brahmam (bhagavAn with the knowledge in the form of vow) is the efficient cause – but the material cause is sUkshma chidhachidhvisishta brahmam (bhagavAn with souls and matter in subtle form).
-So bhagavAn is both upAdhAna kAraNam (material cause) and nimiththa kAraNam (efficient cause) (In fact, he is also the sahakArikA kAraNam – ancillary cause). bhagavAn has this greatness of creating everything through his sankalpam (vow) in an effortless manner – for such greatness, brahmA, etc., can think “how can we, who are created simply by his vow, be qualified to worship him to justify his greatness?”.
-AzhwAr thinks “I am unqualified even to be considering my disqualification”.
+Though bhagavAn with sankalpam is (the efficient) cause, since it is said as in thaiththiriya upanishath “bahu syAm” (let me become many), the sankalpa visishta brahmam (bhagavAn with the knowledge in the form of vow) is the efficient cause – but the material cause is sUkshma chidhachidhvisishta brahmam (bhagavAn with souls and matter in subtle form).
+So bhagavAn is both upAdhAna kAraNam (material cause) and nimiththa kAraNam (efficient cause) (In fact, he is also the sahakArikA kAraNam – ancillary cause). bhagavAn has this greatness of creating everything through his sankalpam (vow) in an effortless manner – for such greatness, brahmA et al can think “How can we, who are created simply by his vow, be qualified to worship him, to justify his greatness?”.
+AzhwAr thinks “I am not qualified even to be considering my disqualification”.

 - mAyOnE – Most amazing person.
-AzhwAr tells emperumAn “You are so fascinating that even brahmA, etc., are seen in front of you as commoners”.
+AzhwAr tells emperumAn “You are so fascinating that even brahmA et al are seen in front of you as commoners”.